-I have received a free e-copy of the book Briguella by Vicki Fitzgerald to review.
+I have previously enjoyed a couple of titles by Lisa Becker, so I was very pleased to be offered a free e-copy of her latest book Starfish to review.
 To find out more about the author you may visit her website.

 Here is the book blurb.